WillPabs/odin-project/Javascript/battleship/README.md

 Game Flow Logic
 - player has option to play against AI or another player
 - when player presses play, game loop will start
 - game loop starts by greying out player's own board to bring focus to enemy board.
 Player will then proceed to click a cell on the board.
-The clicked cell will change to an X if hit or a dot if miss.
+The clicked cell will change to an red if hit or a black if miss.
 Player's turn ends on click.
 Now begins other player's turn.
 This logic repeats until all ships of one board is sunk.